CS3398-Rio-Bobcats/CS3398-Rio-Bobcats/README.md

 ● Implement an automatic conversion to .ppm when file is chosen

-Additional features to be implemented (tentative):

-● Implement JUnit testing.

-● Create a logo
+● Created a logo

 ● Add Welcome Page to the application.

+● Made interface visually appealing and intuitively easy to use.

 ● Find error in source code to hide image in an image.